-Confession: I cannot hold chopsticks properly.
-Somehow, I weave my middle finger between the two sticks, bestowing little control, and allowing me to navigate my food anywhere but into my mouth.
-Due to this deficiency, I no longer allow myself to go out to sushi bars, Chinese restaurants, hibachi places, or any such establishment where my ineptitude is displayed.
+Confession: I cannot hold chopsticks correctly.
+Somehow, I weave my middle finger between the two sticks, best wing little control, and allowing me to navigate my food anywhere but into my mouth.
+Due to this deficiency, I no longer let myself go to sushi bars, Chinese restaurants, hibachi places, or any such establishment where my ineptitude will be on view.

-But this is a conundrum, as I dearly love sushi.
-So, on a quest to remedy my problem, I began to wonder who in the world created these sticks, and where the rest of flatware came from.
-Initially, I thought that chopsticks were probably the oldest utensils since they seem the most simplistic, but I was way off by thousands of years.
+But this is a problem, as I dearly love sushi.
+To remedy my situation, I wondered who created these sticks and how other flatware came to be?
+I assumed chopsticks were probably the oldest utensils since they are simplistic.
+But I was way off by thousands of years.

 Chopsticks, though still old, only date back to about 5,000 years ago, to China.
-Its thought that the Chinese began to cut their food up into small bits so that it would cook quickly, allowing them to conserve their resources.
-Because the bites were so small, they no longer needed knives while they ate and twigs were at the ready to transport piping hot food to the mouth before it began to cool.
-These twigs spawned chopsticks.
+It’s thought that the Chinese began to cut their food up into small bits so that it would cook quickly, allowing them to conserve their resources.
+Because the bites were so small, they no longer needed knives while they ate, and twigs were at the ready-to-transport piping hot food to the mouth before it began to cool.
+These twig spawned chopsticks.
 By 500 CE, such utensils spread to most of the Asian countries.
-The wealthiest had those made of jade, gold, coral, agate, and silver while most everyone elses were fashioned chiefly from bamboo.
+The wealthiest had those made of jade, gold, coral, agate, and silver, while most everyone else’s was fashioned chiefly from bamboo.

-Of course knives are pretty old too theyve been used as weapons since forever but they werent designed for table use until fairly recently.
-In the Middle Ages, hosts didnt provide cutlery for their guests, so people carried their own knives strapped to their belts.
+Of course, knives are pretty old too.
+They’ve been used as weapons forever but were not part of the table setting until recently.
+In the Middle Ages, hosts didn’t provide cutlery for their guests, so people carried their knives strapped to their belts.
 As you can imagine, this made dinner slightly uncomfortable.
-They would use their sharp knives to spear the food, not cut it, simply eating directly off the knife.
-After forks were introduced, the knifes tip dulled, the body became wider, and dinner parties were a little less intense.
+They would use their sharp knives to spear the food, not cut it, simply eating directly off the blade.
+After forks became acceptable, knife tips were dulled and widened.
+And dinner parties were a little less intense.

 The newest addition to place settings is the fork.
-The earliest known, date back to ancient Egypt, but they were used only for cooking and carving meats.
-By the 7th century, royalty in the Middle East began to use forks at the table, but the rest of the world wasnt eager to adopt it.
+The earliest known dates back to ancient Egypt, but the Egyptians only used them to cook and carve meats.
+By the 7th century, royalty in the Middle East began to use forks at the table, but the rest of the world wasn’t eager to adopt it.
 Italians were the first of Europe to integrate the fork into their dining routine, but it was slow going.
-By 1533, Italy had fully succumbed to the fork fad and, via the union of Catherine de Medici and Henry II, tong tableware was introduced to France.
-Again, the fork wasnt readily accepted, but by the mid 1600s, they were considered fashionable throughout most of Europe.
+By 1533, Italy had fully succumbed to the fork fad and, via the union of Catherine de Medici and Henry II, long tableware became the norm in France.
+The fork was the only utensil not readily accepted, but by the mid-1600s, they were considered fashionable throughout most of Europe.

-So while this in no way helps me look any less like a buffoon when I eat with chopsticks, it does comfort me to know that I can use a spoon the most ancient and sacred of dining instruments like an ace.
-Ill just order bowls of miso soup from now on and bore whoever will listen with the history of why chopsticks are only second best.
+So while this in no way helps me look any less like a buffoon when I eat with chopsticks, it does comfort me to know that I can use a spoon, the most ancient and sacred of dining instruments like an ace.
+I’ll order bowls of miso soup from now on and bore whoever will listen with the history of utensils and why chopsticks are only second best.